NelisW/myOpenHab/docs/421-ESP-PIR-alarm.md

 | 0 | 12  | D6 |
 | 1 | 13  | D7 |
 | 2 | 14  | D5 |

+## Controller concept

+Most events don't directly control some functionality, the events rather trigger semaphores or flags in the interrupt or timer callback routines.
+The control changes take place in the `loop()` function, based on the flag settings.

 ## MQTT